 The Master of Science in Electrical Engineering program at St. Mary’s University prepares students for rewarding careers in the field of electrical and electronics engineering.
 Graduates acquire a strong background in theoretical and applied principles of analysis, design, and implementation of electrical, electronics, and computer-controlled systems.

-The Electrical Engineering program provides students with flexible curriculum that integrates new developments in the field of electrical and electronics engineering.
+The Electrical Engineering program provides students with a flexible curriculum that integrates new developments in the field of electrical and electronics engineering.
 The basic program in Electrical Engineering is accredited by the Accreditation Board for Engineering and Technology (ABET).

 The program provides students with: